FireTail-io/firetail-lambda-extension/README.md

 make publish REGION=your-region
 ```

-This will output the ARN of your layer which you can then use to add it to a function:
+The command above will output the ARN of your layer.

+You can then use the layer's ARN to add it to a function as follows:

 ```bash
 make add REGION=your-region LAYER_ARN=your:extension:arn FUNCTION_NAME=your-function-name